PAVAN143258/PAVAN143258/README.md

 - 👋 Hi, I’m @PAVAN143258
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning Machine Learning
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me singapavankalyanreddy60@gmail.com

 <!---
 PAVAN143258/PAVAN143258 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.